MariusGG/Bank-test/README.md

 As a client
 to track my transactions,
-I would like a printed statement with dates of transactions.
+I would like a printed statement with dates.

 ````